jij7401/paper_review/README.md

-# Paper for Computer Vision Review
+# Paper for Deep Learning Review

 ## Review for Object detection